Videos show extraordinary rescues in Syria in the earthquake's dire aftermath

 Local authorities say 11,000 families in the rebel-held part of Syria are now homeless after the quake.
 Up to 2,000 deaths have been reported and thousands more injured, according to the United Nations.

+In other parts of Syria controlled by the government, the Syrian Health Ministry said more than 1,300 people have died from the earthquake.

+The overall death toll across Syria and Turkey passed 20,000 late Thursday, according to The Associated Press.
+Tens of thousands more are injured.

-Rescue efforts continue as untold others remain trapped under the rubble.
+Rescue efforts in northwestern Syria continue as untold numbers of people remain trapped under the rubble.
 Stories of miraculous rescues, like that of a baby girl born under the rubble, are a bullhorn for what's at stake.

 "The situation remains grim in north-west Syria where only five percent of reported sites are being covered by search and rescue," the U.N.'s Office for the Coordination of Humanitarian Affairs said in a report.